Saginaw Chippewa Tribal Nation: Economy

 In addition, it operates Eagle Bay Marina and Saganing Eagles Landing Casino in Standish.
 These generate revenue for investment in education and welfare for the tribe, including such facilities as a new elders' center.

 Besides its gaming enterprises, the tribe owns the Sagamok Express Mobil Gas Stations in Mount Pleasant and Standish, the Cardinal Pharmacy and Migizi Economic Development Corp. at the Sowmick Plaza in Mount Pleasant.
 It also makes online sales through Amazon and Walmart.com under its Ziibiwing Commercial Services Warehouse in Mount Pleasant.

 Government and operations

 Map showing sites of Indian reservations in northern Michigan.

-In 1966, the nation was among the four founders of the Inter-Tribal Council of Michigan, established to pool resources for development and to improve relations with state and federal governments.
-Others are the Bay Mills Indian Community, Keneenaw Potawatomi Indian Community, and Hannahville Indian Community.
-They have worked together since.
-In the early 21st century, the Council consists of members from 11 of the 12 federally recognized tribes in Michigan.

 The tribe operates community facilities, including a substance-abuse treatment center, a community clinic, and health facilities.
 In the early 21st century, the tribe opened a new Elders' Center.

 The tribe operates the Saginaw Chippewa Academy (an elementary school).
 They also have Native American advocates and tutors who work with students in the local public schools.

+The tribe operates the Saginaw Chippewa Tribal College, a two-year community college open to all in the region.
+The Nation has an agreement with Central Michigan University that allows students to readily transfer credits to CMU to complete a 4-year degree there.